Help grow the archive! drop a knowledge bomb here.

 Competition Climbing

-With a natural competitive spirit, the young child wanted to be the best at everything.
+With a natural competitive spirit, young Janja wanted to be the best at everything.
 “I wanted to be the best in school.
 I had to have the best grades.
 Then I wanted to be the best in the school athletic competitions, in track and field.
 I just wanted to be the best” Garnbret stated in an interview with Red Bull.

 After joining her local gym, it didn’t take long for Janja’s natural climbing ability to shine through, and by the end of elementary school, had become a prominent member of the Slovenian Youth National Team.